 Babies with gastroschisis require special attention when they are born, so it is important for them to be delivered at a facility that has the equipment, team and experience to care for them.

 When a baby with gastroschisis is born the exposed intestines will be covered with a special, sterile plastic bag, and a nasogastric (NG) tube will be inserted through the nose or mouth.
 This tube prevents the baby from choking and breathing stomach contents into the lungs.
-Babies with gastroschisis often undergo surgery to close the abdominal wall defect the day they are born.
+Babies with gastroschisis often undergo surgery to close the abdominal wall defect soon after birth.